 On November 1, 1957, C.W.
 Wisdom purchased controlling interest in Alva State Bank and served as its president from January 1958 until his death on September 3, 1993.
 The Wisdom Family continues to play an active and vital role in the leadership and direction of Alva State Bank & Trust Company.

 In 1991, Alva State Bank & Trust Company purchased the savings part of State Federal Savings and Loan.
 Then in 1992, the Enid branch of Chisholm Federal Savings Association was acquired and became the Enid-Chisholm branch of Alva State Bank.
 The Burlington Branch was opened in 1995.
 Alva State Bank & Trust Company purchased the Freedom State Bank in 2014 and the First State Bank of Kiowa in 2018.

 Alva State Bank & Trust Company and the Wisdom Family are very proud to have been a part of the growth and progress of the communties we serve in Northwest Oklahoma and Southern Kansas.
 Alva State Bank continues to stay grounded in the founding principals set forth by Harry Mason in 1901.
 We have proudly branched out to more areas over the years by planting roots in the communities we serve, focusing on lasting relationships and enhancing the success of the people in those communities.
 The directors, officers, and staff wish to thank our loyal customers and friends for your support over the past 100 years.

 Our Current Board Members

-Back Row (left to right): Ken Schultz, Jim Pfeiffer, Todd Holder; Front Row (left to right): Dr. Peggy Wisdom, Chairman, Melissa Harzman, Chris Thomas, President.
+Back Row (left to right): Ken Schultz, Jim Pfeiffer, Todd Holder; Front Row (left to right): Dr. Peggy Wisdom, Chairman, Melissa Harzman, President, and the late Chris Thomas.